Stand Up (Cynthia Erivo song): Music video

 The music video for "Stand Up" was released on 8 November 2019.
 It shows Erivo performing the song on an "empty but beautifully lit soundstage."

 Accolades

 Following its release, the song earned Golden Globe Award and Critics' Choice Movie Award nominations for Best Original Song and Best Song, respectively.
 It also garnered an Academy Award nomination for Best Original Song.
-The song was also nominated for the Best Song Written For Visual Media at the 63rd Annual Grammy Awards, the Best Original Song at the 51st NAACP Image Awards, and the Best Original Song at the 13th Houston Film Critics Society Awards.
+The song was also nominated for the Best Song Written for Visual Media at the 63rd Annual Grammy Awards, the Best Original Song at the 51st NAACP Image Awards, and the Best Original Song at the 13th Houston Film Critics Society Awards.
 It won the Society of Composers & Lyricists Award for Outstanding Original Song for Visual Media.
+Erivo is only the second person to be nominated for an Academy Award for both acting and songwriting in the same year, the first being Mary J. Blige two years prior for Mudbound.